kadirahq/flow-router/README.md

 FlowRouter.triggers.exit([trackRouteExit], {except: ["home"]});
 ~~~

-As you can see from the last two examples, you can filter routes by `only` or `except` keywords.
+As you can see from the last two examples, you can filter routes using the `only` or `except` keywords.
 But, you can't use both `only` and `except` at once.

-> If like to learn more about triggers and design decitions, visit [here](https://github.com/meteorhacks/flow-router/pull/59).
+> If you'd like to learn more about triggers and design decisions, visit [here](https://github.com/meteorhacks/flow-router/pull/59).

 ## Middlewares

 > Right now middlewares are deprecated.
 Use triggers instead. <br>
 > Triggers are very similar to middlewares, but triggers don't have a `next()` argument.
 So, you've no way to block or wait the route.

-Sometimes, you need to invoke some tasks just before entering into the route.
-That's where middlewares comes in.
+Sometimes, you need to invoke some tasks just before entering the route.
+That's where middlewares come in.
 Here are some of the use cases for middlewares:

-* Route Redirecting
+* Route redirecting
 * Analytics
 * Initialization tasks

-This is how we can implement simple redirection logic with middleware.
+Below is an example of implementing simple redirection logic with middlewares.
 It will redirect a user to the sign-in page if they are not logged in.

 ~~~js